 Make sure you are using the most up-to-date version of themekit (you can find versions here).
 To update Theme Kit run:

-To test that Theme Kit is installed and working and see available commands, type:
+To test that Theme Kit is installed and working, type:

 Step 2: Setting up API credentials

 Once Theme Kit is installed, we’ll need a few things to connect our local theme to your existing Shopify store.
 We’ll need an API key, password, and theme ID.

 API key and password